 - ILS-Z 513 Organizational Informatics (3 cr.)
 Introduction to information, technology, and social behavior in the organizational context.
 Concepts of organization theory and organization behavior, including knowledge and information management, organizational analytics, and organizational intelligence, provide a critical foundation for managing information, people, and information and communication technologies (ICTs) in rapidly changing and dynamic environments. - ILS-Z 645 Social and Organizational Informatics of Big Data (3 cr.)
 This course surveys organizational, legal, political, and social issues surrounding the creation, dissemination and use of big data from the perspective of social and organizational informatics.
-It focuses on ways in which the integration of big data is changing structure, culture, and work practices in private and public sector organizations. - ILS-Z 604 Topics in Library and Information Science Topic: Data Ethics (3 cr.)
+It focuses on ways in which the integration of big data is changing structure, culture, and work practices in private and public sector organizations. - ILS-Z 604 Topics in Library and Information Science - Topic: Social and Ethical Impacts of Big Data (3 cr.)
+This course introduces students to new social and ethical challenges arising from the use of data in a broad sense, and the technical and societal approaches to address such challenges.
+More specifically, this course provides a survey of the social, political, legal, and organizational issues that surround the creation, dissemination, and use of big data from the perspective of social informatics.